 Discover new opportunities and find your place at Temple.

 Staying active is important to our students and we have the facilities to make sure exercise can easily be worked into any student’s routine.
-Through sports clubs, group fitness, gyms and more, Campus Recreation at Temple offers a variety of options to stay active and have fun while doing so.
+Through sport clubs, group fitness, gyms and more, Campus Recreation at Temple offers a variety of options to stay active and have fun while doing so.

 We know that navigating your coursework and commitments can feel overwhelming at times.
 Recreation facilities are a great place for Owls to work out, de-stress, train and play.
 You can utilize cardio and weight training equipment, indoor and outdoor courts, rock climbing walls, swimming pools and more—right on Temple’s Main Campus.

 The STAR Complex is known for its rock climbing wall, state-of-the-art weight room, and a two-lane, 1/4-mile outdoor jogging track that surrounds the facility.
 It is located at the corner of 15th Street and Montgomery Avenue.
+Take a look around the STAR Complex and see all this facility offers.

 Located on 15th Street, the Geasey Outdoor Field Complex consists of a volleyball court, tennis courts, multipurpose courts and a turf complex used by intramurals and club sports.